RevantOrg/Revant/README.md

 # Acknowledgements

 The core parts of this project were developed by Fabio Cunial while he was affiliated with [MPI-CBG](https://www.mpi-cbg.de/home/) and [CSBD](http://www.csbdresden.de).
 We thank MPI-CBG and Gene Myers for funding.
-We thank Gene Myers and the Myers lab at MPI-CBG for fruitful discussions.
+We thank Gene Myers and the Myers lab at MPI-CBG for useful discussions.